 USE OF CRUTCHES

-An order from a Licensed Healthcare Provider (LHP) is required to use crutches at school.
-If a student arrives at school on crutches without an order form from a LHCP, the parent will be called to take the student home.
+An order from a licensed healthcare provider is required to use crutches at school.
+If a student arrives at school on crutches without a licensed health-care provider order, the parent will be called to take the student home.